gkalfass/Projects/README.md

 Developed a Convolutional Neural Network (CNN) using TensorFlow and Keras to classify images of cats and dogs.

 - Utilized ImageDataGenerator for data augmentation and applied MaxPooling layers to reduce the dimensionality of image data.
-- Achieved over 63% accuracy in correctly classifying images in the challenge.
+- Achieved over 63% accuracy in correctly classifying images in the challenge (the accuracy is small due to the small amount of epochs).
 - Tech Stack: Python, TensorFlow, Keras, ImageDataGenerator, Matplotlib

 (Link to code: https://github.com/gkalfass/Projects/blob/FreeCodeCamp_projects/project_fcc_cat_dog.py)